CunminZhao/EmbSAM/README.md

     ```

 ### Test
+you can learn from these 2 examples to run your custom data
 **Example1**: to run EmbSAM with 190311plc1mp1_raw, you need to keep these data in
 * **Structure of data folder**:
     ```buildoutcfg